Aztecs’ Five Suns Creation Myth And Prophecy

 Four Earlier Sun Ages That Ended In Cataclysms

-The first world, (‘Four-Jaguar’) lasted 676 years and was inhabited by giants.
+The first world (‘Four-Jaguar’) lasted 676 years and was inhabited by giants.
 Its ruler Tezcatlipoca was in conflict with Quetzalcoatl, which had devastating consequences for the earth.
-The earth was devoured by jaguars.
+Jaguars devoured the earth.

-Quetzalcoatl won this battle and presided over the second world, (Four-Wind) but this sun era that also lasted 676 years) ended when the earth was destroyed by hurricanes.
+Quetzalcoatl won this battle and presided over the second world (Four-Wind), but this sun era that also lasted 676 years) ended when hurricanes destroyed the earth.

-Then followed the fourth world, (‘Four-Water’) that also lasted 676 years and was ruled by the goddess Chalchiuthlicue, wife and sister of the god Tlaloc.
+Then followed the fourth world (‘Four-Water’), which lasted 676 years and was ruled by the goddess Chalchiuthlicue, wife and sister of the god Tlaloc.
 This world also ended in yet another cataclysm.
-It was flooded and its inhabitants turned into fish.
+It was flooded, and its inhabitants turned into fish.

-Now we live in the ‘fifth sun’.
-This world is known as Earthquake Sun ad it will be destroyed by one gigantic earthquake or multiple earthquakes, according to the Aztec beliefs.
+Now we live in the ‘fifth sun.’
+According to the Aztec beliefs, this world is known as Earthquake Sun and will be destroyed by one gigantic earthquake or multiple earthquakes.

 But this is not the end of our existence because a new world will be created.
 Just like the Maya await the return of their white-bearded god Kukulkan who to the Aztecs was known as Quetzalcoatl, the Hopi still await the return of Pahana.